Acceptable Casks

 Stable versions

 Stable versions live in the main repository at Homebrew/homebrew-cask.
-They should run on the latest release of macOS or the previous point release (Monterey and Ventura as of late 2022).
+They should run on the latest major version of macOS.

 Beta, Unstable, Development, Nightly, or Legacy